Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Problem Statement

+We target programs made of statements without explicit control-flow instructions (that is, straight-line code \cite{luo17,Ibarra83}).
+Such programs may be the result of applying full unrolling or flattening on loops (\cite{pai1999code,cong2016source}), or may simply occur in human-written C code as exemplified in Fig.~\ref{fig:EquivExample}(a) and Fig.~\ref{fig:EquivExample}(d).

+Our system takes as input programs represented as abstract syntax trees, or ASTs, using specific symbols for input and output values, \eg, \texttt{i1,i2,i3} and \texttt{o1,o2} in Fig.~\ref{fig:EquivExample}(b) and specific typed operator symbols, \eg \texttt{-s} in Fig.~\ref{fig:EquivExample}(c) to represent subtraction of scalars.
+We require a program to behave as a pure function (no side effect) with a single-entry and a single-exit (SESE), where the set of input and output variable names is known, each distinct name representing a different variable (no aliasing).
+Under those assumptions, our system targets proving the equivalence of two programs, represented with their ASTs.
+The process of abstracting some source code to a safe AST-based representation for equivalence checking is outside the scope of our paper, we assume this process is done beforehand.

+For example, Fig.~\ref{fig:EquivExample}(a) and (d) are two actual source code snippets mined from GitHub.
+The two straight-line programs we generated from them in Fig.~\ref{fig:EquivExample}(b) and (e) do \emph{not} safely capture their exact semantics: live-in variables of different names, \eg \texttt{xdiff} and \texttt{distancex}, are both translated to the same \texttt{i3} symbol in the AST we extracted.
+In a formal deployment setting, one shall ensure no aliasing between symbols that are non-local to the programs (\eg, \texttt{xdiff} vs. \texttt{distancex}), and compute correspondence between live-in/live-out symbols of each program \cite{zaks2008program}.
+This is simplified in cases where \eg program $B$ is an optimized version of program $A$, and meant to fully replace $A$ in some larger programs: then by design $A$ and $B$ would always be called with the exact same context.
+It reduces the entire aliasing and matching problem to simply syntactic name matching.

-In this work we represent programs as a list of statements comprising symbolic expressions made of variables, operators, function calls, and neutral/absorbing elements (\eg $0,1$).
-We support both vector and scalar types, as well as operators and functions that mix these types.
+Our input language covers programs made of multiple symbolic expressions using variables of different types, operators, pure function calls, and neutral or absorbing elements (\eg $0,1$).
+We support both "vector" and "scalar" types, as well as operators and functions that mix these types.
 We support programs with single or multiple outputs of varying types.

-This language is most applicable when comparing complex mathematical computations such as linear algebra expressions, sequences of basic blocks, or straight-line code equivalence \cite{luo17,Ibarra83}.